Last Updated on

 Parenting, as you all will know, is a fun challenge.
 You need to be superhuman to handle all the varying challenges your little ball of energy throws at you.
 What makes this challenge your favourite daily adventure?
 That’s right, a teammate who stands by you through thick and thin, through the dry and soggy diapers, through the happy giggles and the all-nighters filled with tears; through the very best and the absolute worst.
 But even the strongest team players can have arguments, especially when it concerns someone they love unconditionally.
 As parents, you and your spouse may have had (or still probably do!) certain disagreements when it comes to your contrasting parenting styles.

-What the Celeb Couple Has to Say
+What a Celeb Couple Has to Say

 “Having said that, we try and find the middle ground which I think is good for the kids because you need to have both types of parents.
 If both are too obsessive or both are too careless I don’t think that works, so you need to find that balance,” he added.

-Shahid and Mira are not the only ones to have gone through this dilemna; most of you would have found this situation quite relatable.
+Shahid and Mira are not the only ones to have gone through this dilemma; most of you would have found this situation quite relatable.
 It’s rare to find a couple following the exact same parenting style, where both are relaxed and casual, or both are too strict and controlling.
 And because of this difference, it’s possible that disagreements may surface quite repeatedly when it comes to certain matters or values.

 5 Common Parenting Disagreements Couples Face